E-commerce SEO: How to Drive More Traffic to Your Online Store

 • Using an SEO tool such as SEMRush or Ahrefs to discover additional keywords their content is ranking for

-• Evaluating the quality of the content
+• Evaluating the quality of the content, especially of other e-commerce websites

 • Looking for content gaps, such as unmet customer needs or unanswered questions